otterholte/otterholte/README.md

 ---

 ## 📫 Want to Build Something?

 If you want:
 ✔ A web game
-✔ A tiny SaaS
+✔ A micro-SaaS
 ✔ A simple internal tool

 Let’s talk.